SltnBM/GPA-calculator/README.md

 - 🧠 Supports different input methods (manual or JSON) for each semester
 - 🧾 Auto-create sample JSON file if input file is missing
 - 🛡️ Input validation for missing, invalid, or incorrect grade/credit formats
+- 🌈 Beautiful colored output with tables and styled GPA categories using `rich`
 - ❌ Early exit with `Ctrl+C` showing partial summary
 - ⚡ Lightweight CLI, zero external dependencies